-We mainly use Labradors, golden retrievers and crosses of these two breeds.
-We have a small number of other breeds that we use less frequently.
-Different breeds of dog have different characteristics which supports the differing needs of the many people training with guide dogs.
-For example:
+We mainly use Labradors, golden retrievers and crosses of these two breeds as assistance dogs, with a small number of other breeds that we use less often.
+Different breeds of dog have different characteristics, which means we can meet the needs of the many people training with guide dogs.

-- larger dogs are used as stability aids for clients with mobility and balance difficulties
+- use bigger dogs as stability aids for those with mobility and balance difficulties